Read Luke 2:1-20

 Bethlehem means the ‘House of Bread’, an appropriate name for the place where the Lord Jesus, the living bread came down from heaven (John 6:51) was to be born.

-Often we are not at peace with others because we are not at peace with ourselves.
-We are not at peace with ourselves because we are not at peace with God.
-Ask God for the gift of peace which we can only experience if we are in a right relationship with Him.
+Sometimes we are not at peace with others because we are not at peace with ourselves.
+We are not at peace with ourselves because we are not at peace with God or not making the time to listen to what He is really saying in the depths of our heart.
+Ask God for the gift of His peace which can comfort and disturb us simultaneously, in the sense that it brings both healing and challenges to our life and lifestyle.